 1. Prevent Further Damage

 The most effective way to prevent any additional fraudulent accounts from being opened in your name is to place a credit freeze on all 3 credit reports.
 If you have been a victim of ID theft then placing a credit freeze is completely free; however, it is up to you to request the credit freeze with each of the 3 major credit bureaus individually.
+Fraud alerts are another option, but credit freezes are a stronger method of protection.

 A credit freeze takes your credit report out of circulation and prevents new creditors from receiving a copy of your report without your permission.
 In fact, when you place a credit freeze you actually have to “thaw” your credit reports, courtesy of a PIN number you are issued by each credit bureau, before you apply for new credit.
 A credit freeze will make it impossible for a fraudster to open any additional accounts in your name.